 Location and Access

-The Santa Barbara Property covers an area of over 44,700 hectares.
-The property represents the northernmost uranium-mineralized area identified along a NW-SE trend of airborne radiometric anomalies that continues into the Anit and Ivana properties to the south, in central Rio Negro Province.
-The property has year-round access through a well-maintained gravel road, and is in a semi-arid area with low rainfall and population density.
+The Santa Barbara Property covers an area of over 30,000 hectares.
+The property represents the northernmost uranium-mineralized area identified along a NW-SE trend of airborne radiometric anomalies that continues through the Anit and Ivana properties to the south, in central Rio Negro Province.
+The property has year-round access through a well-maintained gravel road network, and is in a semi-arid topographical depression area with low rainfall and very low population density.

 The first reverse circulation (“RC”) drilling program was completed in 2017.
-It was considered a scouting program only, and testing an area of approximately 450 hectares.
 Fifteen holes were drilled ranging from 4 to 25 metres depth, for a total of 312 metres.
-Values of uranium and vanadium were low in all holes.
+No significant zones of uranium-vanadium were identified by the drill program.